Court of Governors

 Mr Philip Murphy, BSc MRICS

 Director of PRP Architects LLP, a multi-disciplinary design and project management practice.
-PRP is a leading housing regeneration design and delivery consultancy with very strong links to the public sector.
+PRP is a leading housing and regeneration consultancy with very strong links to the public sector.
 He is a consultant to a number of affordable housing providers and is involved with several education and arts organisations as a Trustee and Governor.

 Ms Lindsay Neil

-Associate Director (Admissions) at the University of Westminster and is the staff governor nominated through election by non-teaching (support) staff.
+Director of Admissions at the University of Westminster and the staff governor nominated through election by non-teaching (support) staff.

 Professor Geoffrey Petts, BSc PhD FRSA FRGS